nazliander/gcp-airflow-basic-operations/README.md

 - **BigQueryToGCSOperator:** To export tables into Google Cloud Storage (example is with partitions).

-- **PythonOperator:** To leverage GoogleCloudStorageHook in a custom function.
+- **PythonOperator:** Leveraging GoogleCloudStorageHook in a custom function to compose partition text files into one file.

 - **GCSDeleteObjectsOperator:** To delete objects from a given bucket and prefix.